 The Co-Enrollment program blends VCU RN-BS course work with the AAS curriculum.
 Thus, co-enrollment in the VCU SON RN-BS program will include a schedule consisting of AAS nursing courses at the affiliated institution and 6 credits of VCU RN-BS online courses during the students' senior year.
 For Co-Enrollment consideration, students at the community college institution must apply separately to the VCU RN-BS nursing program.
 The AAS courses will be taken on site at the community college campuses.
 VCU nursing courses will be delivered using an online format.

 Co-Enrollment students will first graduate from the AAS program.
 Graduation from VCU occurs upon success on the NCLEX-RN licensure exam and completion of all BS courses.
 Proof of licensure as a registered nurse must be provided to VCU School of Nursing no later than the beginning of the fall semester after graduation from the community college.
 Students will be able to complete AAS-BS course work in two years.
 All indicated general education requirements must be completed and posted to students' transcripts prior to entrance into the Co-Enrollment program.
-Full scholarships are available for Fall 2019-Spring 2020 semesters.
+Full scholarships are available for Fall 2019, Spring 2020, and Summer 2020 semesters.

 - Complete a minimum of 41 credit hours of VCU RN-BS prerequisite and general education courses prior to the beginning of the fall semester of the final year at Southside Virginia Community College (SVCC) or Rappahannock Community College (RCC);